FAQ: Capital Project

 Q: When was our Building Condition Survey completed?

 A: Our last Building Condition Survey was completed in March 2023 and it was submitted to the NYS Education Department that summer.
-District administrators have been developing the proposed capital project with an architect and construction manager, and seeking input from school staff, parents and the community over the last six months.
+District administrators developed the capital project with an architect and construction manager, and input from school staff, parents and the community.

-Q: What is the cost of the proposed capital project?
+Q: What is the cost of the capital project?

-A: The estimated cost for the proposed project will not exceed $116 million, but due to state building aid and expiring debt, there would be no additional impact to local taxpayers.
+A: The cost for the project will not exceed $116 million, but due to state building aid and expiring debt, there would be no additional impact to local taxpayers.

 Q: What is the structure of the project financing?